KOS-MOS: Promotion and merchandise

-Numerous figures and figurines of KOS-MOS in various scales have been released in Japan, several of them produced by the company Bandai and cited as being in high demand.
+Cosmetic accessories based on KOS-MOS have been added to a few video games.
+Soulcalibur III (2005) included items for its custom character creator to recreate her appearance.
+The PlayStation 3 version of Tales of Vesperia (2008) offered a KOS-MOS costume for the character Judith as downloadable content.
+Outside of games, numerous figures and figurines of KOS-MOS in various scales have been released in Japan, several of them produced by the company Bandai and cited as being in high demand.
 In 2013, Volks released a licensed 60 cm fashion doll of KOS-MOS Version 4, which was only available for purchase by a limited preorder.
-In 2005, Soulcalibur III included items for its custom character creator to recreate her appearance.
-In the 2008 role-playing game Tales of Vesperia, a KOS-MOS costume is available as downloadable content for the character Judith in the PlayStation 3 version.
-In the 2017 Xeno series entry Xenoblade Chronicles 2, KOS-MOS appears as one of the Rare Blades, an in-game anthropomorphic weapon obtainable via Core Crystals.

 One particular figure included with the limited edition release of Xenosaga: Episode II was of such poor quality that mockery of it went viral.
 Jokingly dubbed "Jashin MOK-KOS" or "Evil God MOK-KOS" by collectors, the name has since become synonymous within the figure collecting community with poorly made merchandise.
 Monolith themselves made a self-deprecating reference to the figure in another game, Baten Kaitos Origins, via a boss called "Wicked Gawd".
 Takahashi himself commented on the figure, noting that part of the problem was due to his vision of how the "Ver.2" KOS-MOS iteration the figure represented was meant to look, particularly due to his insistence to use a gel-like substance to simulate artificial muscles.
 While he didn't blame the sculptor, he did blame mass production and the limitations of such at the time, and his belief that Monolith at the time did not have a clear target audience or understand his "extremely obscure niches".